-Through 2009, octopuses were managed as part of the BSAI "other species" complex, with catch reported only in the aggregate with sharks, skates, and sculpins.
+Through 2010, octopuses were managed as part of the BSAI "other species" complex, with catch reported only in the aggregate with sharks, skates, and sculpins.
 In the BSAI, catch of other species was limited by a Total Allowable Catch (TAC) based on an Allowable Biological Catch (ABC) estimated by summing estimates for several subgroups (Gaichas 2004).
-Historically, catches of other species were well below TAC and retention of other species was small.
+Historically, catches of "other species" were well below TAC and retention of other species was small.
 Due to increasing market value of skates and octopuses, retention of other species complex members began to increase in the early 2000's.
 In 2004, the TAC established for the other species complex was close to historical catch levels, so all members of the complex were placed on "bycatch only" status, with retention limited to 20% of the weight of the target species.
 This status continued each year through 2009.
-In several years, the other species complex TAC was reached and all members of the complex were then placed on discard-only status, with no retention allowed, for the remainder of the year.
+In several years, the "other species" complex TAC was reached and all members of the complex were then placed on discard-only status, with no retention allowed, for the remainder of the year.

-In October 2009, the North Pacific Fisheries Management council voted unanimously to amend both the BSAI and GOA fishery Management plans to eliminate the 'other species' category.
-Plan amendments move species groups formerly included in 'other species' into the target species category and provide for management of these groups with separate catch quotas under the 2007 reauthorization of the Magnuson-Stevens Act and National Standard One guidelines.
+In October 2009, the North Pacific Fishery Management Council amended both the BSAI and GOA Fishery Management Plans to eliminate the "other species" category.
+Plan amendments moved species groups formerly included in "other species" into the "in the fishery" category and provide for management of these groups with separate catch quotas under the 2007 reauthorization of the Magnuson-Stevens Act and National Standard One guidelines.
 These amendments also created an 'Ecosystem Component' category for species not retained commercially.

-Separate catch limits for groups from the former "other species" category, including octopus, were implemented in January 2010.
-Octopus remained on 'bycatch only 'status, with a TAC of 150 tons.
+Separate catch limits for groups from the former "other species" category, including octopus, were implemented in January 2011.
+Octopus remained on "bycatch only" status, with a TAC of 150 tons.
 As it happened, 2011 turned out to be an unusually high catch year for octopus in the BSAI.
-The TAC was reached in August 2010, and retention of octopus was prohibited for the remainder of the year.
+The TAC was reached in August 2011, and retention of octopus was prohibited for the remainder of the year.
 The OFL of 528 tons was reached in mid-October, 2011.
-To prevent further incidental catch of octopus, NMFS regional office closed directed fishing for Pacific cod with pots in the BSAI effective October 24,2011.
+To prevent further incidental catch of octopus, NMFS regional office closed directed fishing for Pacific cod with pots in the BSAI effective October 24, 2011.